wajdiechi0/pingcrm-react-fastapi/README.md

 # PingCRM React FastAPI

-A modern CRM application built with React, FastAPI, and Supabase.
+A modern CRM application built with React, TypeScript, and FastAPI.

 ## Features